two-torial/two-torial/docs/games/sega/chunithm/common/chusan/troubleshooting.md

     - `amdaemon` crashing in the background.
 Make sure that the `config_*.json` files have valid syntax, your ICF files are correct, and the OpenSSL fix is applied on Intel Core 10th Gen CPUs and newer.
-    - Using the incorrect dipswitch settings for your refresh rate (e.g. `dipsw3=0` on a 60Hz screen).
+    - Using the incorrect dipswitch settings for your refresh rate (e.g. `dipsw3=0` on a 60 Hz screen).
 Refer to the game setup guide to fix it.
-    - Enabling 120FPS on a monitor that is not **exactly 120Hz** or **exactly 1080p**.
+    - Enabling 120FPS on a monitor that is not **exactly 120 Hz** or **exactly 1080p**.
-    If you cannot set your monitor's refresh rate to 120Hz, apply the "Bypass 120Hz monitor check"/"Bypass 1080p monitor check" on a CHUNITHM web patcher (see [Resources](/resources.md#web-patchers)).
+    If you cannot set your monitor's refresh rate to 120 Hz, apply the "Bypass 120 Hz monitor check"/"Bypass 1080p monitor check" on a CHUNITHM web patcher (see [Resources](/resources.md#web-patchers)).

 ??? info "Capturing logs from `amdaemon` for troubleshooting"